How to End Your Weight Loss Ordeal in 2017February 6, 2017

 I have started coining the term “thyrobetes” to illustrate the relationship between these two diseases.
 The most important aspect I want to emphasize is that diabetes and thyroid dysfunctions do not simply exist on their own.
 They create an “environment of risk” for patients.

-Without getting too in depth, let’s illustrate this relationship like so:
+Without getting too in depth, let’s illustrate this relationship like so if you have:

-- If you have thyroid disease, you are at risk for developing diabetes.
+- Thyroid disease, you are at risk for developing diabetes.

-- If you have diabetes, you are at risk for developing thyroid disease.
+- Diabetes, you are at risk for developing thyroid disease.

 How These Diseases Overlap